Bandwidth/redux-facet-pagination/README.md

 #### Options

 The only parameter for `withPagination()` is `options`.
 You can pass any options you'd normally pass to `react-redux`'s `connect` function to this map.

+#### Setting the Page Size

+`redux-facet-pagination` defaults to a page size of `10`.
+To initialize, a container enhanced with `redux-facet-pagination` will dispatch a `setPage` action on mount with the current page properties (so if the component was mounted with `currentPage=2` and `pageSize=3`, an action will be dispatched which sets those values in the store).

+To set the page size, you can provide the `pageSize` prop to your container.
+When the container dispatches the initializing action, it will utilize your provided value.
+Consider using `recompose`'s `withProps` helper within your container definition if you don't need the page size to change.

+You can also change the page size at any time by providing it as a second parameter to `setPage`.
+This can enable patterns where the user is allowed to customize the number of items they want to see on the screen.

 ### `paginationReducer`